 - Coaching, Recovery & Personal Development Events

 Of course, not drinking alcohol is the safest way for breastfeeding mothers.
 Typically, moderate alcohol consumption by a breastfeeding mother (up to one standard drink per day) is not known to be harmful to the baby, especially if the mother waits at least two hours after a single drink before breastfeeding.
 However, drinking alcohol above moderate levels through breast milk could damage a baby’s growth, development, and sleep patterns.
 Alcohol consumption above average levels may also undermine a mother’s judgment and ability to care for her child safely.

 - Increased startling

-- Increased rapid eye movement (REM) sleep in the period from 3.5 hours to 24 hours after exposure to alcohol
+- Increased rapid eye movement (REM) sleep from 3.5 to 24 hours after alcohol exposure.

 - Decreased weight gain

 - Delay of motor development